Thermarest X-Lite vs. Nemo Tensor – similar but different.

 Thermarest X-Lite vs. Nemo Tensor – First Glance

 Out of the box, both sleeping pads were impressively small.
-The X-Lite was slightly smaller but the difference was minimal.
-I was actually impressed there was such a small difference since the Tensor was a Regular, Wide.
+The X-Lite was slightly smaller, but the difference was minimal.
+I was impressed there was such a small difference since the Tensor was a Regular, Wide.

 I have to give Kudos to Tensor on their stuff sack.
-They have incorporated a small pouch inside the sack where the repair kit is stored.
+They have incorporated a small pouch where the repair kit is stored inside the sack.
 Little things get me fired up, and I was pretty excited since I always lose my repair kits.

 Included with the X-Lite and Tensor

 The X-Lite comes with a pump sack, stuff sack, and repair kit, pretty standard additions to any sleeping pad.
-The Tensor comes with the same but also includes a Velcro strap for the sleeping pad.
+The Tensor has the same but also includes a Velcro strap for the sleeping pad.
 I find the strap unnecessary with the stuff sack.

 I’ll mention one more time that a small pouch in the stuff sack of the Tensor holds the repair kit.
 That is just a great idea!

-It took about 6 sacks of air to inflate the Tensor pad and definitely made it an easier process.
+It took about 6 sacks of air to inflate the Tensor pad, making it an easier process.

-The valve was much easier to attach on the X-Lite pump sack, although almost too easy as it came loose a couple of times.
+The valve was much easier to attach to the X-Lite pump sack, although almost too easy as it came lose several times.

 The Nemo Tensor uses a “New Laylow™ zero-profile, multi-functional, micro-adjustable valve.”
 Say that three times fast.
 The valve is flat against the pad and comes in two parts.
-You can open the top cap to bleed off the air and inflate the pad and pull out the bottom tab to deflate the pad rapidly.
+You can open the top cap to bleed off the air, inflate the pad, and pull out the bottom tab to deflate the pad rapidly.